temporalinterference/temporalinterference.github.io/content/cards/TI Planning Tool/index.md

 The TI planning tool is provided by the IT’IS Foundation for the optimization of electrode placements on human and animal subjects, currents and modulations.
+The tools are user-friendly and present results in a powerful visualization.